Maqbool-Solutions-SMC-Pvt-Ltd/Flyway-On-GraalVM-NativeImage-Test/README.md

 # FlywayOnGraalVmNativeTest

-A simple application with Java 11+, JavaFX 15+, GraalVM, HSQLDB, FlywayDB.
+A simple application with Java 11+, JavaFX 15+, GraalVM, HSQLDB and FlywayDB.

 ## Documentation